 - Is your condition found in the list of disabling conditions?
-The Social Security office keeps a list of impairments that is 30 items long, and your disability must be on Part A or Part B of that list to qualify.
+The Social Security office keeps a list of impairments, and your disability must be on Part A or Part B of that list to qualify.

 - Can you do the work you previously did?
 You are only eligible for the program if you are not physically or mentally capable of work.

 - Can you do any other type of work?
 The SSA will review work options with you to determine if there is some other form of gainful employment that you can perform.

 If you meet these five requirements, you will likely be found eligible.
 After your application is granted, there is a 6 month waiting period before you can receive benefits.

 How to Apply for Social Security Disability

 You should apply for Social Security benefits as soon as you are determined disabled, due to the 6-month waiting period.
 You can apply for disability benefits online or by phone.
 To apply online, go to the Social Security Disability website, where you can access a digital application form.

 To apply for SSDI by phone, you can call 1-800-772-1213 to make an appointment for your disability interview at a local Social Security office.
 Candidates who are deaf or hard of hearing may call toll-free 1-800-325-0778 to receive telecommunication assistance from 7 a.m. to 7 p.m. on Monday through Friday.
 The SSA representatives can take application information by phone or schedule you an interview.
 If you need help calling Social Security, a friend or family member may call on your behalf to assist.